 Where to Stay in Lesbian Amsterdam?

 Booking accommodation in Amsterdam as a lesbian traveler should not be a problem at any hotel or hostel.
-But, there are some gay hotels in Amsterdam that are extra LGBTQ+ friendly that we will share with you.
+But, some gay hotels in Amsterdam are extra LGBTQ+ friendly, which we will share with you.

-We all don’t want to get those awkward questions about the fact we want a double bed, right?
+We all don’t want to get those awkward questions about wanting a double bed.
 Or being asked if it is a fun sister’s trip to Amsterdam.

-In Amsterdam, we recommend staying in one of the following areas: in the city center, the Jordaan, around the Westerpark, on the canals, or the neighborhood the Pijp.
+In Amsterdam, we recommend staying in one of the following areas: in the city center, the Jordaan, around the Westerpark, on the canals, or in the neighborhood of the Pijp.